wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-proposal.md

 - to produce movies
 - to give advice

-An action will be formatted according to the following example:
+An action will be formatted using JSON according to the following example:

 ```json
 {